L’HISTOIRE DE LA BONNETERIE LE MINOR

 2021

-Development of the French market
+Development of the french market

 This year marks the redeployment of the brand on French territory, after a long period in the desert, during which it had developed mainly in export markets.
 The brand is distributed at Merci and Centre Commercial in Paris, a sign of a successful premium repositioning.